Doc Edwards

-Howard Rodney "Doc" Edwards (December 10, 1936 – August 20, 2018) was an American professional baseball catcher, manager, and coach, who played in Major League Baseball (MLB) with the Cleveland Indians, Kansas City Athletics, New York Yankees, and Philadelphia Phillies, over parts of five seasons, spanning nine years.
-Edwards also managed the Indians, for parts of three seasons (1987-1989).
+Howard Rodney "Doc" Edwards (December 10, 1936 – August 20, 2018) was an American professional baseball catcher, manager, coach, and scout who played in Major League Baseball (MLB) with the Cleveland Indians, Kansas City Athletics, New York Yankees, and Philadelphia Phillies, over parts of five seasons, spanning nine years.
+Edwards also managed the Indians, for parts of three seasons (1987 to 1989).
+He played in Minor League Baseball (MiLB) and was an MiLB and independent league manager for over 30 years.
+Edwards was named Manager of the Year in at least six different leagues.
+Edwards was the Rochester Red Wings manager in 1981 when they played in the longest game in professional baseball history in the United States and Canada.
+Overall, he spent 57 years in professional baseball.